 You can add iCloud (obviously), Google, Outlook, Yahoo, and other accounts to your Mac for Mail, Notes, Contacts, etc. If possible, remove the unnecessary ones.
 If you ever wish to access these email accounts, use them in a browser.

-To remove accounts on your Mac, open System Preferences > Internet Accounts > select the account and click the small minus icon.
+To remove accounts on your Mac, open System Settings or System Preferences > Internet Accounts > select the account and click Delete Account or the small minus icon.

 Despite Chrome now being more battery-friendly, using the built-in Safari can positively affect your MacBook’s battery.

-Go to System Preferences > Security & Privacy > Privacy > Location Services.
-Now, click the lock icon from the bottom left and authenticate via your Mac’s password or Touch ID.
-From here, I wouldn’t recommend unchecking the Enable Location Services box.
-But what I would wholeheartedly recommend is to uncheck location access for unnecessary apps.
+From here, I wouldn’t recommend unchecking the Enable Location Services box or turning off Location Services entirely.
+But what I would wholeheartedly recommend is to turn off location access for unnecessary apps.
 This is good for privacy and battery life.

 After your work is done, press Command + Comma (,) to go to browser preferences and deny the location access from there.